-I’ve always loved visiting water parks – both indoor and outdoor.
-There’s so much for kids to do, and many water parks offer something for everyone – from a splash pad for small children to water slides and a wave pool for more daring teens.
-But before you go, you may be wondering what to pack for the water park.
+I’ve always loved visiting water parks, both indoor and outdoor.
+There’s so much for kids to do, and many offer something for everyone—from a splash pad for small children to water slides and a wave pool for more daring teens.
+But before you go, you may wonder what to pack for the water park.
 Here are our suggestions.

-Before you do any packing, you’ll want to do a little planning and check with the specific water park that you’ll be visiting to see what is prohibited and what is available for your use.
-Many parks will not allow outside food, while others will, for instance.
+Before packing, you’ll want to do a little planning and check with the specific water park you’ll be visiting to see what is prohibited and what is available for your use.
+Many parks will not allow outside food, while others will.

-You’ll also want to check the weather if you are visiting an outdoor water park.
-Obviously, for an indoor water park, you’ll have fewer things to worry about.
+You’ll also want to check the weather when visiting an outdoor water park.
+Obviously, you’ll have fewer things to worry about when visiting an indoor water park.

 It’s also a good idea to see if the water park offers lockers.
-Some may have cabanas you can rent, but you’ll probably want a secure space to put your belongings unless one member of your group doesn’t plan to walk around.
+Some may have cabanas you can rent, but you’ll probably want a secure space to put your belongings unless one group member doesn’t plan to walk around.

 If you are visiting a water park at the resort you are staying at with your family vacation, you’ll probably need much less than what is listed here.
 You can just change in your room, and not worry about a change of clothes or a wet bag to transport wet items.
 However, if you are driving on a day trip to a water park, you’ll need to pack more – even if you leave some of it in the car.